Bjerring/Bjerring.github.io/_posts/2019-11-17-Fractional-Portfolio-Optimization.markdown

 ---
 {% include lib/mathjax.html %}

-Asset managers often wish to find the portfolio with the highest risk-adjusted return, as we can leverage (or de-leverage) it to obtain superior returns compared to any other portfolio.
+Asset managers often wish to find the portfolio with the highest risk-adjusted return, as it can leveraged (or de-leveraged) to obtain superior returns compared to any other portfolio.
 I showed in [link](https://bjerring.github.io/risk,/optimization/2019/12/01/Portfolio-Optimization-using-CVaR.html) how to find this portfolio by solving a portfolio optimization problem for different risk aversion coefficients.
 This post describes how to find the optimal tangency portfolio in a faster way than previously shown.

-Instead of solving the portfolio optimization model over and over for different risk averision coefficients to find the portfolio with the highest risk adjusted return, we can actually find the optimal portfolio in one step.
+Instead of solving the portfolio optimization model over and over for different risk averision coefficients to find the portfolio with the highest risk-adjusted return, we can actually find the optimal portfolio in one step.
 This can be done using a technique called fractional programming.
 The method works by mapping the problem into another space and introducing an auxiliary variable $$\tau$$.
 However, certain requirements need to be satisfied before using this approach.
 We need two objectives, where one seeks to maximize a concave function and another - to miminize a convex function.
 This is the case for portfolio optimization where we maximize returns (concave) and minimize risk (convex).

 If we use the mean-CVaR, we can write the fractional formulation of the model as